Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Know [your options](#your-housing-options)**
     Don't waste time on apartments that you can't get.
 If you are new in Berlin, your have fewer housing options.
 If you are not yet in Berlin, a [short-term apartment](#short-term-furnished-apartment) might be your only option.
 - [ ] **Save money**
     You need enough money for the [deposit](/glossary/Kaution) and the first month of rent.
 You must also buy furniture, appliances, and house supplies.
-You might need an expensive short-term apartment for a few months.
 - [ ] **Understand [how housing works](#important-knowledge) in Germany**
-    If you come from another country, there are little differences that you must understand.
+    If you are new in Germany, there are little differences that you must know about.
 - [ ] **[Open a bank account](/guides/first-bank-account-in-germany)**
     Germans pay rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung), so you need a bank account.
 You can also transfer money from another country with [Wise](/out/transferwise).
 - [ ] **Create accounts on housing websites**
-    Create detailed profiles on [ImmoScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/).
-You will need them to create alerts and apply for apartments.
+    Create [ImmoScout24](https://www.immobilienscout24.de/), [Kleinanzeigen](https://www.kleinanzeigen.de/stadt/berlin/) and [WG-Gesucht](https://www.wg-gesucht.de/) profiles.
 A detailed profile improves your chances.[^27]
 - [ ] **Prepare the [required documents](#required-documents)**
-    To apply for an apartment, you must have all the required documents.
-Speed is important.
+    To apply get the apartment, you must be fast.
+Your documents must be ready.
-- [ ] **Make time**
-    You need a lot of time to write to landlords and visit apartments.
-It's like a part time job.

 ## Step 1: Look for apartments